Vocal, Choral & Opera

 Linda Leyrer* - voice

 Repertoire and Other Audition Information for the BM and BA in Music - Voice

-Due to Covid 19, we will not hold live auditions on-campus.
-As in the past, our auditions will consist of two phases.
+Auditions will consist of two phases.
 For the first phase, all singers are required to submit video recording links.
 Prescreening requirements and submission instructions will be emailed to you once your application has been processed.
-The viedos will be evaluated by the faculty and those who pass this initial phase will subsequently be invited to sign up for a live, virtual Zoom appointment.
-During this second phase, auditionees will be asked to perform the sight-singing portion of the audition and have the opportunity to ask questions and meet the vocal/choral faculty.
+The viedos will be evaluated by the faculty and those who pass this initial phase will subsequently be invited to sign up for a live audition.
+During this second phase, auditionees will be asked to perform repertoire below, sight-singing, and have the opportunity to ask questions and meet the vocal/choral faculty.